Specify tunnel endpoints · Cloudflare Magic Transit docs

 |ME

-Cloudflare has nine geographic regions across the world.
-This table lists region codes and their associated regions:
+Cloudflare has nine geographic regions across the world which are listed below.

 |Region code